 Following the commercial discoveries of oil and gas in the UK North Sea, the tax regime tightened steadily as the UK got to grips with its newly discovered hydrocarbon riches and the implications which they might have for government revenues.
 The starting point, in 1964, was to claim a 12.5% royalty.
 But it soon became apparent, particularly after the dramatic increase in oil prices in 1973, that this was too weak an instrument with which to claim a fair share of the rapidly escalating oil revenues for UK citizens.
 In 1975, therefore, a new tax, Petroleum Revenue Tax (PRT), a tax on cash flow, was chosen as the preferred instrument for claiming the Government's share of oil rent.
-It is worth mentioning here that in 1975 the UK Government created the British National Oil Corporation (BNOC) the aim of wish was to represent the state in the oil and gas industry, to build a state body of expertise, and to secure national ownership of produced oil and gas (Garnaut and Clunies Ross, 1983; Abdo, 2006).
+On the 1st January, 1976 the British National Oil Corporation (BNOC) was created to represent the state in the oil and gas industry and to secure national ownership of produced oil and gas.
 Tax avoidance was also curtailed by ring fencing field operations for tax purposes.
+Subsequently, there were substantial increases in PRT up to a peak of 75% in 1982.
+A Supplementary Petroleum Duty had been introduced by the first Thatcher government the previous year in response to dramatically high oil prices, but this was dropped in 1982 in favour of a higher basic rate of PRT and the introduction of Advanced PRT, in order to accelerate revenue collection.
+The Thatcher government also disposed of the BNOC to the private sector, having declared their intentions in the Oil and Gas (Enterprise) Bill on 17th December, 1981.
+Taking into account the 12.5% royalty, PRT at 45 % and RFCT at 52 %, the marginal tax rate was 76.9 % for PRT-paying fields, and 58 % for fields not paying PRT.ii

-In 1979 the rate of PRT was increased from 45% to 60 % (Great Britain, 1975); by so doing, the Government increased its ATR from its petroleum resources from 76.9% to 83.2% (58% for non-PRT-paying fields).iii UK petroleum taxation escalated further in 1980, when the rate of PRT was increased to 70% (Great Britain, 1980, S.104), raising the government's ATR from 83.2% to 87.4% (58% for non-PRT-paying fields).
+In 1979 the rate of PRT was increased from 45% to 60 % (Great Britain, 1975); by so doing, the Government increased its marginal tax take rate from its petroleum resources from 76.9% to 83.2% (58% for non-PRT-paying fields).
+UK petroleum taxation escalated further in 1980, when the rate of PRT was increased to 70% (Great Britain, 1980, S.104), raising the government's marginal tax rate from 83.2% to 87.4% (58% for non-PRT-paying fields).